ArcaneEngineer/ECS-tutorials/part3.md

 ### Generalising the populate / initialise loop

-Let's look at the whole initialisation loop, and evaluate what it's really doing.
+Let's look at our existing initialisation loop from [part 2](https://github.com/ArcaneEngineer/ECS-tutorials/blob/main/part1.js), and evaluate what it's doing.

 ```
 // Populate arrays for components of all tanks.